 Natural Community Conservation Planning Local Assistance Grants Program

-Endangered Species Act Habitat Conservation Planning Grant Program (Nontraditional Section 6)
+Endangered Species Act Conservation Planning Grant Program (Nontraditional Section 6)

-CDFW and local HCP partners have been very successful in the national competition for Nontraditional Section 6 HCP grant funds.
-Plans with large geographic areas, multiple species, high match amounts, multiple stakeholders, and high conservation importance score high.
-A combination of these factors for most California plans has led to significant Nontraditional Section 6 HCP Planning Assistance and Land Acquisition (PDF) grants to California each year.
-Visit the FWS grants site for information on eligibility and approved uses of these grants.
-Contact your local CDFW office if you are interested in applying or email John.Kleinfelter@wildlife.ca.gov for additional information.
+CDFW and local partners have been very successful in the national competition for Nontraditional Section 6 grant funds.
+A combination of these factors for most California plans has led to significant Nontraditional Section 6 Conservation Planning Assistance and HCP Land Acquisition (PDF)(opens in new tab) grants to California each year.

 Habitat Conservation Plan Land Acquisition Program